 The AHA will be adopting the deposit procedures put in place by the Health Research Alliance (HRA).
 The HRA has arranged for its member organizations (including the AHA) to establish a mechanism by which grant recipients can deposit papers directly into PubMed Central.
 View more information about depositing papers in PubMed Central.

 Grant recipients should endeavor to make publishers aware of the access conditions associated with their funded research at the earliest possible juncture.
-A template letter may be adapted and included during the manuscript submission process for these purposes.
-This notification should not influence acceptance of your article by any reputable journal.
+A template letter (see page 8 of this document) (link opens in new window)may be adapted and included during the manuscript submission process for these purposes.
+This notification should not influence the acceptance of your article by any reputable journal.
 After your manuscript has been accepted by a journal, you should ensure that the publication agreement you sign is consistent with the AHA’s public access policy.
 The terms of such agreements vary widely from publisher to publisher.
 If the agreement does not provide for your right to make the article publicly available in PubMed Central no later than 12 months after the official date of publication, you will need to adapt it.
 Simply add the following language to the agreement before returning it to the publisher:

 As an author whose research is funded in part or in whole by the American Heart Association, I am obligated as a condition of my grant to reserve certain rights.
-The Journal therefore acknowledges that Author retains the right to provide a copy of the authors’ final manuscript, including all modifications from the publishing and peer review process, to PubMed Central at the NIH upon acceptance for Journal publication for public archiving as soon as possible but no later than 12 months after publication by Journal. ________________ [Publisher Name] accepts these terms and agrees that the terms of this agreement are paramount and supersede any provisions to the contrary any publication agreement for this article, already signed or to be signed at a later date that may conflict.
+The Journal, therefore, acknowledges that the Author retains the right to provide a copy of the authors’ final manuscript, including all modifications from the publishing and peer review process, to PubMed Central at the NIH upon acceptance for Journal publication for public archiving as soon as possible but no later than 12 months after publication by Journal. ________________ [Publisher Name] accepts these terms and agrees that the terms of this agreement are paramount and supersede any provisions to the contrary any publication agreement for this article, already signed or to be signed at a later date that may conflict.

 In the unlikely event the publisher balks at accepting a modification of their standard agreement, you should reiterate the conditions of your funding and remind them that the requirement is similar to that of the National Institutes of Health, Howard Hughes Medical Institute, and other funders.
 There is no evidence of financial or other material harm to publishers as a result of embargoed free public access to research articles.
 If the publisher still balks, please contact your funder for assistance.

-The AHA encourages authors to deposit the final, published version of an article as it appears on the journal's web site into PubMed Central.
-However, some publishers require deposits to PubMed Central to be made in the form of an author's final, peer reviewed manuscript of an article.
+The AHA encourages authors to deposit the final, published version of an article as it appears on the journal's website into PubMed Central.
+However, some publishers require deposits to PubMed Central to be made in the form of an author's final, peer-reviewed manuscript of an article.
 Check your publishing agreement with the publishers for details.
 We prefer the version of record to be deposited, but we will accept the penultimate version as a Plan B if that is all a publisher allows.

 All new grants awarded after January 1, 2015, must comply with the outbound public access policy.
 However, active grant holders are strongly encouraged (though not required) to adhere to the policy.
 Doing so will demonstrate a commitment to the acceleration of the pace of scientific discovery